veelo/gettext/readme.md

 ﻿# Gettext

-This Dub package provides internationalization functionality that is compatible with the [GNU `gettext` utilities](https://www.gnu.org/software/gettext/).
-It combines convenient and reliable string extraction - enabled by D's unique language features - with existing well established utilities for translation into other natural languages.
-The resulting translation tables are loaded at run-time, allowing users to switch between natural languages within the same software distribution.
-Many commercial translation offices can work with GNU `gettext` message catalogs (the PO files, for Portable Object), and various editors exist that help with the translation process.
-The translation process is separated from the programming process, so that they may happen asynchronously and without knowledge of eachother.
-New translations may be added without recompilation.
+The [GNU `gettext` utilities](https://www.gnu.org/software/gettext/) provide a well established solution for the internationalization of software.
+It allows users to switch between natural languages without switching executables.
+Many commercial translation offices can work with GNU `gettext` message catalogs (Portable Object files, PO), and various editors exist that help with the translation process.
+The translation process and programming process can happen asynchronously and without knowledge of eachother.
+New translations can be added without recompilation.

+The use of GNU `gettext` in D has been enabled by the [mofile](https://code.dlang.org/packages/mofile) package, that this Gettext package builds on.
+If you use `mofile` directly then you depend on GNU `xgettext` for the task of string extraction, hoping it can parse D code as if it were C code.

+This Gettext package removes the need for an external parser and provides a more powerful interface than GNU `gettext` itself.
+It combines convenient and reliable string extraction - enabled by D's unique language features - and a comprehensive integration with Dub, leveraging a well established ecosystem for translation into other natural languages.

 ## Features

+- Concise translation markers that can be aliased to your preference.
 - All marked strings that are seen by the compiler are extracted automatically.
 - All (current and future) [D string literal formats](https://dlang.org/spec/lex.html#string_literals) are supported.
 - Constants, immutables, static initializers, manifest constants and anonimous enums can be marked as translatable (a D specialty).